ynohat/mdtk/README.md

 `mdtk` can be configured via the command line or a configuration file (referenced using `--config`).

-The structure of the configuration file mirrors the command line arguments exactly.
+The structure of the configuration file mirrors the command line arguments nearly exactly.

 It can be formatted as JSON, YAML or HCL.